astronomer/docs/astro/alerts.md

 ### Communication channels

-Astro alerts can be sent to the following communication channels
+You can send Astro alerts to the following communication channels

 - Slack
 - PagerDuty